deckhouse/virtualization/docs/USER_GUIDE.md

 linux-vm-root-2  Ready   2590Mi     7m15s
 ```

+How to create a disk from an image in the web interface (this step can be skipped and performed when creating a VM):

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "VM Disks" section.
+- Click "Create Disk".
+- In the form that opens, enter `linux-vm-root` in the "Disk Name" field.
+- In the "Source" field, make sure that the "Project" checkbox is selected.
+- Select the image you want from the drop-down list.
+- In the "Size" field, you can change the size to a larger one or leave the default selection.
+- In the "StorageClass Name" field, you can select a StorageClass or leave the default selection.
+- Click the "Create" button.
+- The disk status is displayed at the top left, under the disk name.

 ### Change disk size

 You can increase the size of disks even if they are already attached to a running virtual machine.
 To do this, edit the `spec.persistentVolumeClaim.size` field: